Oil-paper umbrella: Basic production process

-In China Mainland
+In Mainland China

 The art of the Chinese style of oil-paper umbrellas is mostly focused on traditional black and white Chinese painting, such as flowers, birds, and scenery.
 Others include scenes from famous Chinese literature, such as Dream of the Red Chamber and Romance of the Western Chamber.
 Yet, some have Chinese calligraphy instead of paintings.
 However, traditional colors are kept on the sticks and the scaffold of the umbrella to maintain the antiquity.

 Yuhang, Zhejiang

 In Yuhang District, Zhejiang, oil-paper umbrellas have been produced since the era of the Qianlong Emperor (1769), by Dong Wenyuan (董文遠 (Dǒng Wényuǎn)), who owned an umbrella shop.
 Oil-paper umbrellas in Yuhang are made with high mechanical skills and top materials, which provide their endurance.
 Prolonged exposure to sunlight and rain does no damage, thus their popularity among common people.
 Many travelers who passed through Yuan would buy umbrellas from Dong Wenyuan's umbrella shop as souvenirs for friends and relatives.
 Oil-paper umbrellas in Yuhang are available in a variety of different types and purposes, including those used for fishing or as collectibles.

-In 1951, Zhejiang province has chosen Yuhang as the focused point of the industrial artifact for oil-paper umbrellas and initiated a group for this establishment in 1952.
+In 1951, Zhejiang province chose Yuhang as the focused point of the industrial artifact for oil-paper umbrellas and initiated a group for this establishment in 1952.
 The later established "Artifact Rain Umbrella Industry Co-operations" (雨傘手工業合作社 (Yǔsǎn shǒugōngyè hézuòshè)) was the first industry of artifacts in Zhejiang province.
 This establishment was once in the spotlight of the Chinese media, however, as the popular metallic umbrella appeared on the market and oil-paper umbrellas have faced extinction.